-The glitz and glamor of Samsung’s Galaxy Unpacked event for February 2019 has brought us a deluge of new devices, including the new Samsung Galaxy S10 range and the folding Galaxy Fold smartphone.
+The glitz and glamour of Samsung’s Galaxy Unpacked event in February 2019 brought us a deluge of new devices, including the new Samsung Galaxy S10 range and the folding Galaxy Fold smartphone.
 But with those huge devices, it’s all too easy to forget Samsung also revealed two new fitness-based wearables.
-But it would be a mistake to do so — while Samsung hasn’t always had the best record with wearable devices, last year’s Galaxy Watch was a triumph — and the Galaxy Watch Active looks set to follow the same path, while the Galaxy Fit is a band in the style of the classic Samsung Gear Fit2 Pro.
+It would be a mistake to do so; Samsung hasn’t always had the best record with wearable devices, yet last year’s Galaxy Watch was a triumph — and the Galaxy Watch Active hits the mark with the right price point.

 Last year’s Galaxy Watch was a beautiful device, but it was also a large one, and that size made it tough to recommend for people with smaller wrists.
 The Galaxy Watch Active doesn’t suffer from this issue, as it features a smaller, sleeker aluminum design that’s just at home in the coffee shop as it is in the gym.
 It’s more rounded than the Galaxy Gear Sport, and it gives the watch a style that’s more like a traditional watch.

 Joining this subtle design is a 1.1-inch AMOLED touchscreen running a 360 x 360 resolution, and you’ll find the heart rate sensor nestled underneath the watch’s main body.
 Like the Galaxy Gear Sport, you’ll be able to swap out the straps for any other 20mm strap with the universal strap attachments.
 Two buttons sit flush with the casing on the right side of the watch.